The homology of the Higman-Thompson groups: Acknowledgment

 \section{Acknowledgment}

-This research has been supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92).
-I thank Ken Brown, Dustin Clausen, Bj\o rn Dundas, Martin Palmer, Oscar Randal-Williams, Vlad Sergiescu, and Nathalie Wahl for conversations related to the subject of this paper.
+This research has been supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation~(DNRF92) in Copenhagen.
+Parts of this paper were conceived while the authors were visiting the Hausdorff Research Institute for Mathematics (HIM) in Bonn, and the paper was revised during a visit at the Newton Institute in Cambridge.
+We thank both institutes for their support.
+The authors would like to thank Dustin Clausen and Oscar Randal-Williams for pointing out gaps in early versions of this paper, and the referee for a report that helped us improving the paper.
+The first author would also like to thank Ricardo Andrade, Ken Brown, Bj\o{}rn Dundas, Magdalena Musat, Martin Palmer, and Vlad Sergiescu for conversations related to the subject of this paper.